-- Assists all development work on DB/2.
+- Assist all development work on DB/2.
 Help in application development, designing and creating database objects, migrating from test to production, and implementing batch schedules with the appropriate DB2 utilities.

 - Reviews for technical accuracy.
-This includes the enforcement of all modeling and naming standards.
+It includes the enforcement of all modeling and naming standards.

 - Do all structural changes to DB/2 databases.

-- Works with RACF team to ensure that proper security is in place for DB/2 data.
+- Works with the RACF team to ensure that proper security is in place for DB/2 data.

-- Good knowledge in MVS, ISPF, JCL and CICS.
+- Have good knowledge of MVS, ISPF, JCL, and CICS.

 - Documenting vision for DB/2

-- Correct potential problems in DB/2 environment.
-This includes nightly support for the batch environment.
+- They correct potential problems in the DB2 environment.
+It includes nightly support for the batch environment.

 - Provide help for all interfaces for DB2.
 These include Rochade, FOCUS, AMS Core software, and the gateway.

-- Keep abreast developments in the DB2 world through journals, web, IBM Manuals, Blogs etc
+- Keep abreast of developments in the DB2 world through journals, the web, IBM Manuals, Blogs, etc.

-The highest paid Admin is DB2 DBA, compared to other DBAs in the world.
+The highest-paid admin is DB2 DBA, compared to other DBAs.

 - DBA knowledge